- Bloomberg 309

-- Research Interests: Koohpayeh is a materials scientist investigating the development, synthesis, crystal growth and characterization of different classes of novel and functional materials (e.g. electronic, magnetic, semiconducting, and topological materials).
-His current main interests include, bulk single crystal growth, understanding the nature of defects in crystals, and the structure-physical property relationships of emerging materials.
+- Research Interests: Koohpayeh is a materials scientist investigating the synthesis, development, crystal growth and characterization of different classes of novel materials, e.g. electronic, magnetic, semiconducting, and topological materials.
+His current main interests include, 3D growth and development of quantum materials, thermodynamics and physical metallurgy, understanding the nature of defects in crystals, and the structure-physical property relationships.

 - Bloomberg 339

 - Research Interests: Yi Li is a condensed matter theorist interested in exploring exotic quantum phases of matter and their organizing principles, particularly novel topological superconducting and topological insulating states, itinerant ferromagnetism, as well as non-perturbative analytic and quantum Monte Carlo approaches to strongly correlated quantum systems.

 - Research Interests: Tyrel M. McQueen is a professor of chemistry, physics and astronomy, and materials science and engineering at the Johns Hopkins University, and director of the PARADIM Bulk Materials Facility.
 His research focuses on the synthesis, discovery, and analysis of new quantum materials, with a vision of their current and future utility.

 - Research Interests: Satoru Nakatsuji is interested in developing new materials and their thin film form for spintronics and energy harvesting applications.
 Recently he has been focusing on developing new topological magnets that show unexpected functions at room temperatures.
 He is also working on the high-resolution measurements not only at room temperature but down to mK range to search for novel state of matter highlighting quantum entanglement such as exotic superconductivity and quantum spin liquids.